jarmokivekas/tuamk-thesis/doc/overview.md

 A radio spectrum monitoring system was implemented using an NI USRP as the antenna interface.
-The application logic the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-souce GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.
+The application logic the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-source GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.